Franklin Stahl

-Franklin (Frank) William Stahl (born October 8, 1929) is an American molecular biologist and geneticist.
+Franklin William Stahl (October 8, 1929 – April 2, 2025) was an American molecular biologist and geneticist.
 With Matthew Meselson, Stahl conducted the famous Meselson-Stahl experiment showing that DNA is replicated by a semiconservative mechanism, meaning that each strand of the DNA serves as a template for production of a new strand.

-He is Emeritus Professor of Biology at the University of Oregon's Institute of Molecular Biology in Eugene, Oregon.
+Stahl was a professor of biology at the University of Oregon's Institute of Molecular Biology in Eugene, Oregon.

-Career
+Background

-Stahl, like his two older sisters, graduated from the public schools of Needham, a Boston suburb.
+Stahl was born in Boston, Massachusetts on October 28, 1929, and grew up in nearby Needham, Massachusetts.
+Like his two older sisters, graduated from the public schools of Needham.
 In 1951, he was awarded an AB degree in biology from Harvard College, and matriculated in the biology department of the University of Rochester.
 His interest in genetics was cemented in 1952 by his introduction to bacterial viruses (phages) in a course taught by A. H. (Gus) Doermann at the Cold Spring Harbor Biological Laboratory.
 In 1956, he received a PhD in biology for his work with Doermann on the genetics of T4 phage.
 In 1955, he undertook postdoctoral studies with Giuseppe Bertani (in the Phage group) at Caltech (Pasadena) with the aim of learning some bacterial genetics.

+Career

-He subsequently turned his attentions to collaborations with Charley Steinberg and Matt Meselson.
+Stahl subsequently turned his attentions to collaborations with Charley Steinberg and Matt Meselson.
 With Steinberg, he undertook mathematical analyses of T4 growth, mutation, and genetic recombination.
 With Meselson, he studied DNA replication in Escherichia coli.
 That study produced strong support for the semiconservative model proposed by Jim Watson and Francis Crick.

 For one year, Stahl served on the zoology faculty at the University of Missouri in Columbia, Missouri before accepting, in 1959, a position in the new Institute of Molecular Biology at the University of Oregon in Eugene.
 In the succeeding years, his research involved the phages T4 and Lambda and the budding yeast, Saccharomyces cerevisiae, with his primary focus on genetic recombination.
 He taught various genetics courses at Oregon and presented phage courses in America, Italy and India.
 He undertook sabbatical studies in Cambridge, UK, Edinburgh, Jerusalem, and Cambridge, Massachusetts.

-Stahl's research was undertaken in association with numerous colleagues, especially his long-term associates Jean M. Crasemann (1921–1992), Mary M. Stahl (1935–1996), and Henriette (Jette) M. Foss (1937–date).
-Since his retirement in 2001, he lives with Jette and four llamas in Eugene, where he continues to submit research papers and participates in University of Oregon governance.
+Stahl's research was undertaken in association with numerous colleagues, especially his long-term associates Jean M. Crasemann (1921–1992), Mary M. Stahl (1935–1996), and Henriette (Jette) M. Foss (1937–2022).
+After his retirement in 2001, he lived with Jette and four llamas in Eugene, where he continued to submit research papers and participated in University of Oregon governance.

+Stahl's post-retirement activities included assisting the U.S. Department of Justice in identifying the 2017 Jewish Community Center anti-Semitic bomb threat perpetrators.
+This inquiry led Stahl to solve the inexplicable presence of silica and iron in the 2001 anthrax letters.
+The details are set forth in Stahl v.
+FBI, Civil No. 1:23-cv-02918-JMC (D.C.
+District Court 2024).